cxw42/git-find/README.md

-# App::GitFind - The great new App::GitFind!
+# App::GitFind - Find files anywhere in a Git repository

-# VERSION

-Version 0.01

 # SYNOPSIS